Wednesday Worklaw Alert: Five Reasons Why Employees Should Never Trash Colleagues Over Text or Email

 Texts or emails that are sexist or racist can create a hostile work environment under federal, state, and city anti-discrimination laws.
 These statutes allow for individual liability, which means an employee can be named individually in the lawsuit.
 If this liability occurs, your employer may choose not to indemnify you, meaning they will not pay for your lawyer or for legal damages that you would have to pay if you lost the lawsuit.

 Lastly, you could be denied unemployment.
 If your employer becomes aware of your disparaging comments and terminates you, the texts and/or emails could be considered “misconduct” under most states’ unemployment eligibility criteria.
 This misconduct could make you ineligible to collect unemployment benefits.

 Seek Legal Assistance Today

-If you have questions about a workplace incident, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have questions about a workplace incident, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.